awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 Where:
 + *resource\-arn* is the ARN of the resource whose tag you want to update\.
 To get a list of ARNs for Amazon Pinpoint resources, you can [display a list of Amazon Pinpoint resources that have tags](#tags-display)\.
 + *key* is the tag key\.
 The `key` argument is required\.
 + *value* is the new tag value to use for the specified tag key \(`key`\)\.
 The `value` argument is required\.
 To remove the tag value, don’t specify a value for this argument\.
-Amazon Pinpoint will set the value to an empty string\.
+Amazon Pinpoint sets the value to an empty string\.

 ------
 #### [ REST API ]

 You can use the Amazon Pinpoint REST API to update a tag value for a resource\.
 To do this, send a PUT request to the appropriate URI for the type of resource whose tag you want to update\.
 In the body of the request, include the `tags` parameter and values\.
 For the `tags` parameter, specify the corresponding tag key for the `tag` property\.
 For the `value` property, do one of the following:
 + To use a new value, specify the value\.
 + To remove the value, don’t specify a value\.
-Amazon Pinpoint will set the value to an empty string\.
+Amazon Pinpoint sets the value to an empty string\.

 For example, the following request changes the tag value from `Test` to `Production` for the `Stack` tag key that's associated with the specified campaign: